How to Ditch Your Single Status and Attract Mr. Right

-Today’s guest blog is from dating coach, author and YourTango expert Ronnie Ann Ryan, who makes a very good point about how a simple change in attitude can impact your life.
+Today’s guest blog is from dating coach and author Ronnie Ann Ryan, who makes a very good point about how a simple change in attitude can impact your life.

 I saw a movie starring Jim Carrey called ‘The Yes Man’ that really made me think.
 In the film, Jim takes a personal development workshop and commits to saying “yes” to literally everything that comes his way.
 His life takes a wild ride as a result, with many zany adventures.

 Yet, when you think about it, saying “yes” can have a tremendous, positive impact on your dating and your overall life experience as well.
 This is particularly true if you are prone to saying “no” which happens more frequently when dating after divorce or dating over 40.
 When working with my dating coaching clients, I ask them to stretch and think about: What might you say “yes” to?

 Posting a profile online;

 Meeting someone you connected with on a dating site;